Quick Start Guide - Using Remote Tools with Splashtop

 Disconnect Ends the remote session and returns you to the Automox console.

-RDP Switch Session (Premium) Displays when multiple remote desktop sessions are active on the remote machine.
-Allows you to toggle between active Windows sessions (for example, different logged in users).
+RDP Switch Session (Resolve) Displays when multiple remote desktop sessions are active on the remote machine.
+Allows you to toggle between active Windows sessions (for example, different logged-in users).

 View Settings Adjusts display options including scaling, quality, and cursor visibility.

-Full Screen Expands the session to full screen.
+Full Screen Expands the view to fill the administrator's display.
 Press Escape to exit.

 Ctrl+Alt+Del Sends the Ctrl+Alt+Delete command to the remote Windows device.

-Record Session (Premium) Records the current remote session
+Record Session (Resolve) Records the current remote session.

-File Transfer (Premium) Transfers files securely between devices.
+In-Session File Transfer (Resolve) Transfers files securely between devices during an active Remote Control session.

-Chat (Premium) Opens a text chat window for communication with the remote user.
+Chat (Resolve) Opens a text chat window for communication with the remote user.

 Actions Screen and input controls.

-A complete description of all session controls appears in the Automox Remote Control with Splashtop documentation.
+A complete description of all session controls appears in Automox Remote Tools with Splashtop – Full User Guide .

 End a Session

-You can end a session in either of the following ways:
+You can end a Remote Control or File Transfer session in either of the following ways:

 • Select Disconnect in the Splashtop RMM App (Splashtop RMM App).